JamieBort/Learning-Directory/Meta/README.md

   - The file listing files and directories that are to be excluded from this repo.

+- ./CONTRIBUTING.md

+  - The contribution guide for this repo.

+- ./Contributor_Covenant_Code_of_Conduct.md

+  - The code of conduct for this repo.

 - ./LICENSE.txt

   - The license for this repo.

+  - The text can be found [here](../LICENSE.txt).

 - ./README.md